ENCCS/hpda-python/content/performance.rst

 a ``.py`` file which needs to be compiled with a C compiler to an ``.so`` library which can then be directly imported in a Python program.
 There is, however, also an easy way to use Cython directly from Jupyter notebooks through the ``%%cython`` magic command.
-We will restrict the discussion here to the Jupyter-way - for a full overview of the capabilities refer to the `documentation <https://cython.readthedocs.io/en/latest/>`__.
+We will restrict the discussion here to the Jupyter-way.
+For a full overview of the capabilities refer to the `documentation <https://cython.readthedocs.io/en/latest/>`__.